ankishb/ml-toolbox/tutorials/ml-short-notes.md

     2. Take manhattan distance between 2 variable, square them and add them all.
     3. Put in formaula above.

+> If the nonlinear relationship had been monotonic rank correlation (Spearman's rho) would be appropriate.

 ## Why colinearity is bad in linear model?
 - If the model is consider all variable, to learn the characteristics, then those correlated feature will confuses it in making good decsion
 - For linear regression, our `assumption of independent variable` get violated.